vilelalabs/audio-music-divider/README.md

 **⚠ ATTENTION: Actually CLI version using (main.py) works far better!
 GUI need improvements! ⚠**

+See notes about downloading video in the OBSERVATIONS section.

 ### Description

 Allows you to divide MP3 audio files into multiple parts based on silent found between them.